christian-posta/christian-posta.github.io/_posts/2015-11-11-quick-go-lang-for-java-developers.md

 visible on `Rectangle` objects.

-One thing to note, however, is that just because `Rectangle` "is-a" `Shape`, this is not like in Java where we could pass in a `Rectangle` to a function that takes a `Rectangle` as a parameter.
+One thing to note, however, is that just because `Rectangle` "is-a" `Shape`, this is not like in Java where we could pass in a `Rectangle` to a function that takes a `Shape` as a parameter.
 This would fail in Go.
 To get that type of "type" polymorphism, you should use Go interfaces (next section)

 ## Polymorphism, interfaces, and duck typing